coder3101/fast-os/README.md

 Any hacks that you want to do you can do it on `kernel.c` and it will be good to not mess the file you don't have any idea.
 This `kernel.c` cannot include stuffs like `stdio.h` or other system header.
 Our OS does not provide these headers as of now.

 ---

+**Special Thanks to https://wiki.osdev.org/Expanded_Main_Page for their great documentations and resources**